-Entries for nominations are now open.
+Entries for nominations have now closed.

 If you have any queries in regards to nominations please email: email@example.com